Key takeaways

 - Docupilot helps you comply by providing secure signing, audit trails, and tools to manage access, corrections, and retention efficiently

-What is less obvious is that Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA) holds you responsible for how personal information, like names and email addresses, in your signed documents, is collected, used, stored, and protected.
+The key law to understand is Canada's Personal Information Protection and Electronic Documents Act (PIPEDA).
+It holds you responsible for how personal information, such as names and email addresses, in your signed documents is collected, used, stored, and protected.

-Contrary to common assumptions, the law is not a formality.
-The Office of the Privacy Commissioner of Canada is actively monitoring compliance.
-In its 2024 to 2025 report, the Office recorded a 32 percent increase in PIPEDA complaints compared to the previous year, along with close to 700 reported data breaches affecting millions of Canadians.
+Contrary to what many assume, the law is not a formality.
+The Office of the Privacy Commissioner of Canada (OPC)’s 2024/2025 report recorded a 32 percent increase in PIPEDA compliance, and about 700 data breaches affecting millions of Canadians.

-That is why this article explains how PIPEDA applies to electronic signatures, what compliance looks like in practice, and what to consider when choosing an e-signature solution.
+That is why this article will help you understand how PIPEDA applies to e-signatures, how to stay compliant, and what to consider when choosing an e-signature solution.

-PIPEDA, the Personal Information Protection and Electronic Documents Act, is Canada’s federal law governing how businesses collect, use, and disclose personal information in commercial activities.
+The Personal Information Protection and Electronic Documents Act (PIPEDA) is Canada’s federal law that governs how businesses collect, use, and disclose personal information in commercial activities.

 Understanding e-signature under PIPEDA

-Section 31(1) of PIPEDA, defined electronic signature as any letters, numbers, or symbols in digital form that are attached to or associated with an electronic document.
-This can include typed names, scanned signatures, or signatures drawn on a tablet.
-The law recognizes these signatures as valid if they are linked to the document and the signer in a way that demonstrates intent.
+Section 31(1) of PIPEDA defines an electronic signature as any letter, number, or symbol in digital form that is attached to or associated with an electronic document.
+The law recognizes them if they are linked to the document and the signer in a way that demonstrates intent.

-Because the definition of an electronic signature in PIPEDA is very broad, many forms of digital signing, such as typed names, clicks, or scanned marks, are legally recognized in Canada.
+Because the definition of an electronic signature in PIPEDA is very broad, simple forms of digital signatures, such as typed names, clicks, or scanned marks, are legally recognized in Canada.

-However, for documents where identity confirmation and tamper evidence are critical, a secure electronic signature may be required.
-A secure signature is a regulated type that must be created using technology or processes prescribed by regulations.
-It is designed to:
+However, for documents that require identity confirmation and tamper evidence, such as statutory declarations and affidavits, a secure electronic signature may be required.
+This is a regulated signature type that regulations require you to create using prescribed technology or processes.
+It must:

 - Be unique to the signer